2024

 1. Why Are You Applying for the HR Business Partner Position?

 Answering this question is how you establish a strong base for the entire interview.
 That’s why it’s critical to start with why this opportunity and job are right for you.
-You must have convincing traits, so the recruiter believes you want the HR BP position in their company.
+You must have convincing traits so the recruiter believes you want the HR BP position in their company.

-Going into the details of your HR career, talk about your first HR role and how your career path went on after it.
+Going into the details of your HR career, talk about your first HR role and how your career path went after it.
 Mention any career goals and business objectives you achieved and what else you aim for.
-After that, you should mention that the HR business partner position is the next logical step in your career path if you’ve gone through the senior manager phase.
+After that, you should mention that the HR business partner position is the next logical step in your career if you’ve gone through the senior manager phase.

 Furthermore, it is better to mention that getting a position in that particular company is your ideal career choice.